Christie offers support for renewable fuels, local oversight

 A 2007 law increases the volume of renewables blended into transportation fuel to 36 billion gallons by 2022.
 The federal Environmental Protection Agency in 2013 proposed reducing the increase.
 Leaders from both parties in Iowa say that would hurt the state’s economy.

-Nine Republican presidential prospects are on Saturday's program, including former Florida Gov. Jeb Bush, former Arkansas Gov. Mike Huckabee and Wisconsin Gov. Scott Walker.
+Nine Republican presidential prospects were on Saturday’s program, including former Florida Gov. Jeb Bush, former Arkansas Gov. Mike Huckabee and Wisconsin Gov. Scott Walker.